ssh-den/PadRelay/docs/security.rst

    * Potential impact
    * Suggested fix (if available)

-You will receive a response within 48 hours.
-Security issues are handled with priority.
+I aim to respond as quickly as possible, typically within a few days.
+Security reports are treated with high priority.

 See Also
 --------